 these Fairfax County Park Authority Golf Courses.

-Registration is now in progress for the 6-week
+Registration is now in progress for the six-week spring sessions.

 Laurel Hill Golf Club Course

 The first hole presents a comfortable start to the golf course.

 A medium length par 4 that begins with a tee shot slightly

 downhill to a landing area protected on the left by native